apache/druid/docs/ingestion/native-batch.md

 ## Parallel task

 The Parallel task (type `index_parallel`) is a task for parallel batch indexing.
-This task only uses Druid's resource and doesn't depend on other external systems like Hadoop. `index_parallel` task is a supervisor task which basically creates multiple worker tasks and submits them to the Overlord.
-Each worker task reads input data and creates segments.
-Once they successfully generate segments for all input data, they report the generated segment list to the supervisor task.
+This task only uses Druid's resource and doesn't depend on other external systems like Hadoop.
+The `index_parallel` task is a supervisor task that orchestrates the whole indexing process.
+The supervisor task splits the input data and creates worker tasks to process those splits.
+The created worker tasks are issued to the Overlord so that they can be scheduled and run on MiddleManagers or Indexers.
+Once a worker task successfully processes the assigned input split, it reports the generated segment list to the supervisor task.
 The supervisor task periodically checks the status of worker tasks.
-If one of them fails, it retries the failed task until the number of retries reaches to the configured limit.
-If all worker tasks succeed, then it publishes the reported segments at once and finalize the ingestion.
+If one of them fails, it retries the failed task until the number of retries reaches the configured limit.
+If all worker tasks succeed, it publishes the reported segments at once and finalizes ingestion.

 The detailed behavior of the Parallel task is different depending on the [`partitionsSpec`](#partitionsspec).
 See each `partitionsSpec` for more details.